EmVision Empowered: Small Business Success

 Tariana & Jonas: The crowdfunding campaign helped us to expand and deepen our community connections.
 We engaged our family, friends, clients, and community supporters–and, in turn, reached people outside of our immediate communities.

-In addition, we partnered with the Creative Collective of MA for a ribbon-cutting launch and kept these dollars in the local economy by intentionally tapping local companies, contractors, and artists, such as commissioning an exterior mural from North Shore artist Anna Dugan and featuring a indoor painting exhibit by Lynn artist Michael Aghahowa.
+In addition, we partnered with the Creative Collective of MA for a ribbon-cutting launch and kept these dollars in the local economy by intentionally tapping local companies, contractors, and artists, such as commissioning an exterior mural from North Shore artist Anna Dugan and featuring an indoor painting exhibit by Lynn artist Michael Aghahowa.
 Because of the nature of crowdfunding–tapping into community for support–our business feels that much more in and of the community.

 Patronicity: Do you feel like your business is stronger or better equipped for the future because of the investment you have been able to make because of the grant?
 If so, how?

 Tariana & Jonas: Our business is indeed stronger because of the investment, but it’s more than the money.
 Succeeding in business is a team sport, and one of the most important currencies is community.
 The acquisition of the building was a team effort, made possible by the SBA 504 program, Eastern Bank, and Boston Impact Initiative (BII, which also served as our small business technical assistance sponsor for the MGCC grant).
 The renovations were accelerated because of our generous donors and the larger vision is being realized because of our team and everyone who has been supporting us.
-We’ve never done anything like this before and it’s a blessing when the community shows up to support our journey and dreams.
+We’ve never done anything like this before, and it’s a blessing when the community shows up to support our journey and dreams.

 Patronicity: What advice would you give to other businesses exploring crowdfunding or the Biz-M-Power program?